shpaw415/bunext/README.md

 ## 0.8.14

-- Fix session header when a special charactere is set in a public session key or value.
+- Fix session header when a special character is set in a public session key or value.
-- Fix session path not set correclty to the root of the page.
+- Fix session path not set correctly to the root of the page.

 ## 0.8.15

-- Fix head data craching when a search param is set in the url
+- Fix head data crache when a search param is set in the url
-- Added docktype html for better SEO
+- Added DOCTYPE html for better SEO
-- Fix serving assets from static that has URI encoded charactere
+- Fix serving assets from static that has URI encoded character

 ## 0.8.16